-(1) Any person aggrieved by the decision of the Board under this Act may, within sixty days from the date of the decision, appeal to the competent authority.

-(2) On request from the competent authority, the Board shall provide written comments on any matter over which an appeal has been submitted to the competent authority under this section.

-(3) The competent authority shall issue a decision on the appeal within thirty days from the date of such an appeal, and such decision shall be final.
+- (1) A person aggrieved by the decision of the Board under this Act may, within sixty days from the date of the decision, appeal to the Copyright Tribunal. - (2) The Board shall provide written comments on any matter over which an appeal has been submitted to the Copyright Tribunal under this section upon request from the Copyright Tribunal. - (3) The Copyright Tribunal shall issue a decision on the appeal within thirty days from the date of an appeal.

-PART III - COPYRIGHT AND OTHER RELATED RIGHTS
+PART III - COPYRIGHT AND RELATED RIGHTS